CBSE Syllabus for Class 7 Social Science for Academic Year 2021-2022

 Chapter 1: Tracing Changes through a Thousand Years – Class – 7 Notes

 As you have seen meanings of words change over time.
-Term “Hindustan”, is known as “India,” the modern nation-state today.
+The term “Hindustan”, is known as “India,” the modern nation-state today.
 The term was first used in the 13th century by Minhaj-i-Siraj, a chronicler who wrote in Persian and contains the areas of Punjab, Haryana and the lands between the Ganga and Yamuna.
 The term was used in a political sense for lands that were a part of the dominions of the Delhi Sultan.
 Areas included in this term shifted with the extent of the Sultanate, but it never included South India.
 In the early 16th century, Babur used Hindustan to describe the geography, the fauna and the culture of the inhabitants of the subcontinent, same as how 14th-century poet Amir Khusrau used the word “Hind”.
 Even if the idea of a geographical and cultural entity like “India” did exist, the term “Hindustan” did not carry the political and national meanings associated with it today.

 Chapter 2: New Kings and Kingdoms – Class – 7 Notes

-By the 7th century different regions of the subcontinent had big landlords and warrior chiefs, who were acknowledged as the subordinates or samantas by the existing kings.
+By the 7th century, different regions of the subcontinent comprised of big landlords and warrior chiefs, who were acknowledged as the subordinates or samantas by the existing kings.
 They had to bring gifts for their kings and overloads and had to be present at their courts and provide military support.
 However, as these samantas gained power and wealth they declared themselves as maha-samanta, maha-mandaleshvara (the great lord of a “circle” or region) and so on.
 At times, they even asserted their independence from their overlords.

 Chapter 3: The Delhi Sultans – Class – 7 Notes